5 Reasons Privileged Account Discovery Is the First Step Toward Robust Cybersecurity

 2. Secure the PAM terrain, not the map

 Understand your entire environment by running automated discovery of privileged accounts.
 The results may be surprising.

 3. Fix security weaknesses before they cause problems

 The best time to respond to a security threat is before it causes any impact.
 Privileged account discovery can reveal privileged accounts that are lacking effective control.
-With discovery, it’s possible to add needed controls over privileged access before their risk exposure causes a security incident.
+With the discovery, it’s possible to add needed controls over privileged access before their risk exposure causes a security incident.

 4. Spot hidden privileged users

 Discovery can reveal previously hidden holders of administrative privileges.
 With the pace of change in IT, combined with personnel and vendor turnover, it’s highly probable that former employees, ex-contractors and third-party services that were long since assumed to have been deactivated are still holding privileged access rights.
 Discovery offers an automated way to stay on top of this accidental cause of risk exposure.

 PAM topology is not static.
 It will change over time, so it pays to adopt the best practice of regularly automated discovery to show changes in privileged accounts.
 This way, it’s possible to integrate discovery into security reviews and planning.

 Want to learn more about WALLIX Discovery?
 Contact us or try the Bastion free for 30 days.